fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 This screen shot was taken on version 0.4, and at this time there is no VIN decoder or support for vehicle options.

 == Changelog ==

+= 2.3.2 =
+* Bug fix when queuing scripts for our shortcodes.
+Previously, we were using a $post variable before a global $post; call.

 = 2.3.1 =
 * Include dashicons on the front-end.
 Previously, this was handled by a widget that we were also using on every site.
 That widget has been rewritten and this bug was revealed.